snap-one/docs-driverworks-fundamentals/source/includes/25_tls_ssl_driver_configurations/_1-TLSSSLDRIVERCONFIGURATION.md

 If you want to use a web socket for your device communication, we have a sample web socket driver in our SDK library at:
 [https://github.com/control4/docs-driverworks/tree/master/sample\_drivers/websocket][7]

-You can test using standard web socket and web socket secure (TLS).
-You can use the websocket.org demo server to test regular and secure WebSockets:

-[ws://echo.websocket.org][8]

-[wss://echo.websocket.org][9]

 [1]:	https://snap-one.github.io/docs-driverworks-api/#url-interface
 [2]:	https://snap-one.github.io/docs-driverworks-api/#serial-and-network-interface-netportoptions